SumiSastri/dev-blogs/docs/fullstack-JavaScript/part7-what-is-an-api-call.md

+---
+layout: default
+parent:  Fullstack JavaScript
+nav_order: 14
+title: What is an API?
+last_updated: Feb 2024
+---

 # What is an API?

 The frontend (client-side) of an application (app) is based on three key languages - HTML (Hyper Text Markup Language) CSS (Cascading Style Sheets) and JavaScript.
 It mainly refers to the user interface with desktops, mobile and wearable apps.